microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 The SubProcessors determine what type of OData object will be passed into the template generating the code file.

-- `EntityType` All Entity Types
+- `CollectionMethod` All Methods that are of type Collections
+- `CollectionProperty` Properties that are of type collection
+- `CollectionReferenceProperty` All Navigation Properties that are of type Collection which are used in Non-Containment Collections
-- `ComplexType` All Complex Types
+- `ComplexType` All Complex types
-- `EnumType` All Enum Types
-- `Property` All Properties
 - `EntityContainer`  The EntityContainer
-- `CollectionProperty` Properties that are of type collection
+- `EntityReferenceType` All Entity types which are used in Non-Containment Collections
+- `EntityType` All Entity types
+- `EnumType` All Enumerable types
+- `MediaEntityType` All Media Entity types
 - `Method` All Actions and Functions
-- `NonCollectionMethod` All methods that do not return a collection
+- `MethodWithBody` All Methods and Functions that send a body within the http request
-- `CollectionMethod` All methods that return collections
+- `NavigationCollectionProperty` All Navigation Properties that are of type Collection
-- `MethodWithBody` All methods that will contain a body in the http request
+- `NonCollectionMethod` All Methods and Functions that do not return a collection
 - `Other` The entire model.
+- `Property` All Properties types
+- `StreamProperty` All Properties types that return a Streams

 #### Types